tanavsharma/Election_Analysis/README.md

         print(candidate_results)
      ```
 #
-- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
+- Which candidate won the election, what was their vote count, and what was their percentage of the total votes?<br>
 From our analysis above, we can see that election was won by **Diana DeGette** with **272,892**.
 That is **73.8%** from the total votes casted.